-- After ingesting event data from your IoT sensors through a feed and processing and analyzing the data in a real-time analytic, you want to send the features to a stream layer for visualization in a dashboard.
+- After ingesting event data from IoT sensors through a feed and processing and analyzing the data in a real-time analytic, you want to send the features to a stream layer for visualization in a dashboard.

 - The configuration of a related feature layer and associated join field is optional.
-If you do not need a related feature layer, simply click Next to skip this step without selecting a layer.
+If you do not need a related feature layer, click Next to skip this step without selecting a layer.

 The name of the new stream layer.